buzzpoint1/Final_project/Readme.md

 Requiremnts;

-First Import all libraries as mentioned in requirement file in order to run this project.
+First Import all libraries as mentioned in Requirement.txt file in order to run this project.

 Things I wanted to find out:

 what is the average sale value for the house is in California.
 And how much total money was spent or price was in the area.

 On Stocks, I wanted to have two different two stocks.
 I wanted to see the relationship between them.
 Are they move along with each other.
 If one stock goes up, does other moves int the same way?
 Do they drop same way?
 Same Day? can you predict one stock based upon another stock's movement?